 This post contains affiliate links for your shopping convenience.
 Please know this Pottery Barn York Sofa review is in no way sponsored, and we fully paid for the couches with our own money!
 Click here to read my full disclosure policy.

 Since the day I hit the ‘Place Order’ button on our Pottery Barn York Sofas September of 2017, I receive emails and messages weekly asking about them.
 And likely for good reason!
-I had a hard time finding many Pottery Barn sofa reviews, let alone one for the York Sofa.
+I had a hard time finding many Pottery Barn sofa reviews at the time, let alone one for the York Sofa.
+If you’re considering a Pottery Barn sectional, be sure to also check out my Pottery Barn Sectional Review!

 It took me several months to finally decide to go through with the couch purchase and I did a lot of research prior to that.
 In fact, you may remember I had a whole post dedicated to white and neutral sofas when I started searching last spring.
 However, at the time, I couldn’t find many reviews, specifically on the Pottery Barn York sofa that I had my heart set on.
 I read review after review on sites like Houzz about the quality of various Pottery Barn couches (and the fabrics, specifically), so I knew what not to order.
 After taking a big chance, I ordered two of the York sofas last September during their buy more, save more sale.
 Today I’ll be sharing our thoughts after owning the couches for some time.

-Now that we’ve owned our sofas for over three months, I thought I would publish my first Pottery Barn York Sofa review.
+Now that we’ve owned our sofas for so long, I thought I would publish my first Pottery Barn York Sofa review.
 My plan down the road is to continue to update this post at various milestones (six months, a year, etc.) so it can be a constant source of info.
 You’ll find these updates near the end of the post in chronological order.

 Because of the layout of our living room, we’ve always had two sofas.
 We prefer to lay down when we are watching TV because of the angles, so keep in mind several of our decisions were based upon how we use the space.